Communications with Stakeholders

 There is a dedicated member of the Resilient management team who oversees the IT function, attends the executive committee meetings and reports thereat.
 The risks and controls over IT assets and data are considered by the risk committee.

-Monica Muller CA(SA) was appointed as company secretary of Resilient with effect from 5 August 2014.
+Ashleigh Egan was appointed as company secretary of Resilient with effect from 1 March 2020.

-The board considered her competence, qualifications and experience and, following a review undertaken by the board on the duties required of a company secretary during the year under review, the board concluded that the nature of the advice provided by the company secretary and the manner in which the company secretary executed her duties during the year indicated that she is deemed fit to continue in the role as company secretary.
+The board considered her competence, qualifications and experience the board concluded that t she is deemed fit to continue in the role as company secretary.

-She is not a director of Resilient and the board, having reviewed her relationship with the board, is of the view that Monica has an arm’s length relationship with the board.
+She is not a director of Resilient and the board, having reviewed her relationship with the board, is of the view that Ashleigh has an arm’s length relationship with the board.

 Social and Ethics Committee